Arjun-13/TodoList/README.md

-# SwiftUI To-Do List App | iOS App with Task Management
+# SwiftUI To-Do List App MVVM | iOS App with Task Management
 Welcome to the iOS To-Do List App! 🎉

 This is a simple and intuitive To-Do List application built using SwiftUI.
 Whether you're managing your tasks for the day or tracking longer-term goals, this app will help you stay organized and productive.